 Magnetometry Equipment

-Method of Operation: Various types of magnetometers are used to measure metallic reactions to magnetic fields.
+Method of Operation: Use of various types of magnetometers to measure metallic reactions to magnetic fields.

-Purpose: Magnetometers measure the strength and direction of magnetic fields and determine the magnetization of materials.
+Purpose: Magnetometers measure the strength and direction of magnetic fields.
+They determine the magnetization of materials.

 Mass Spectrometer